gracelang/language/languageSpec/spec.md

 ### String Constructors

-String Constructors are a generalization of [String Literals](#string-literals) that contain expressions enclosed in braces.
+String Constructors are a generalization of [String Literals](#string-literals) that contain _interpolations_: expressions enclosed in braces.
-The value of a String Constructor is obtained by first evaluating any expressions inside braces, requesting `asString` of the resulting object, and inserting the resulting string into the string literal in place of the brace expression.
+The value of a String Constructor is obtained by first evaluating any interpolations, requesting `asString` of the resulting object, and inserting the resulting string into the string literal in place of the interpolation.

+Interpolations may contain String Literals, but not newlines or String Constructors.
+(Hence, interpolations may not contain nested interpolations.)
 In the grammar, a `<stringSegment>` denotes a sequence of characters that does not include unescaped `"`, newline, or `{`;
 it may contain the [string escapes](#string-literals).